tanguyMichardiere/rray/README.md

                     location of the camera (default: (0,0,0)) -d, --camera-direction
-                    direction of the camera (default: (0,0,-1)) -f, --focal-length
+                    direction of the camera (default: (0,0,-1)) -f, --fov
-                    focal length of the camera (default: 1) -b, --background  background of the image (default: blue gradient) --help            display usage information
+                    field of view of the camera in degrees (default: 80) -b, --background  background of the image (default: blue gradient) --help            display usage information
 ```